It’s hard not to notice that Halloween is near.

 I remember when Peeps were only available at Easter.
 Not anymore!
 These days you can find Peeps for every holiday.
 While I know some like the taste of Peeps, I think they’re better used for science experiments.

 This video is incredible!
 Not only does the creator demonstrate how to use Peeps and a microwave to calculate the speed of light, but he also uses marshmallows and Peeps to give a brief history of how scientists originally measured the speed of light.
+I plan to do this with my online physics students this year!
 Check it out here:

 Exploding Peep Geyser